 “You think you’re funny?
 Well I didn’t hear your wife complaining about my fat ass last night.”

 I can remember seeing him turn to his friends and leering for forced laughter.
 Then it was as if I was being pulled forward by my chest, my actions seemed to happen while I was only vaguely aware of them.
-Within a moments I had grabbed his hand, twisted it until I heard his arm break and he dropped to his knees.
-Meanwhile my other hand pulled out my gun and stuck it in his mouth.
-For a moment I regained sanity and honestly the thought of pulling the trigger still didn’t seem like that bad of an idea.
+Within a moment I had grabbed his hand, twisted it until I heard his arm break and he dropped to his knees.
+Meanwhile, my other hand pulled out my gun and stuck it in his mouth.
+For a moment I regained sanity and honestly, the thought of pulling the trigger still didn’t seem like that bad of an idea.
 So I did it.
-From one moment to the next he went from being a fat useless tabloid hero to being a fat useless stain on the sidewalk, and ironically as a result featured for the first time in a real news paper, under the headline.
-“Billionaires body guard goes ballistic.”
-My boss, Mr. Keys, wasn’t actually that bad of a guy either.
+From one moment to the next he went from being a fat useless tabloid hero to being a fat useless stain on the sidewalk, and ironically as a result featured for the first time in a real newspaper, under the headline.
+“Billionaires bodyguard goes ballistic.”
+My boss, Mr Keys, wasn’t actually that bad of a guy either.
 He worked hard his whole life and had achieved great success, it wasn’t really his fault his children were the way they were, and he’d hired the best and brightest to look after them.
 He fired me, but not before covering all my legal costs and giving me a very gracious golden handshake; my lawyer pleaded ‘temporary insanity as a result of a recent traumatic person event.’
-And I got to go spend a few months in a hospital with people who wanted me to talk about my feelings while simultaneously force feeding me drugs that suppressed all emotion, which made me understand why they were called insane asylums.
-Eventually they let me out with a box full of drugs and the telephone number of a doctor I’d have to report too every two weeks.
+And I got to go spend a few months in a hospital with people who wanted me to talk about my feelings while simultaneously force-feeding me drugs that suppressed all emotion, which made me understand why they were called insane asylums.
+Eventually, they let me out with a box full of drugs and the telephone number of a doctor I’d have to report too every two weeks.
 So I sat at home with a bottle of vodka, a box full of pills that made me numb to the world and I decided to look at it as an opportunity to go private.
 I didn’t really like my friends that much anyway and I still had the urge to kill a few more people.
 I got my new name from my first contractor who miss heard me say ‘Wheeler’ and after meeting me decided I was cold, scary and bitter like winter.